Radiofrequency

 unknown human health effects.

-health-related effects of millimeter waves.
-The results of most studies in
+effects of millimeter waves.
+The results of most studies in the literature

-the literature are of uncertain relevance to health.
-Many have small
+are of uncertain relevance to health.
+Many have small samples of subjects,

-samples of subjects, and many lack elementary precautions to ensure
+and many lack elementary precautions to ensure reliability.
+Well-done

-reliability.
-Well-done studies to identify biological effects of millimeter
+studies to identify biological effects of millimeter waves of potential

 Key findings of the 2020 report on Health and Safety of